Muhammad Izhar Asfi

 Izhar Asfi, joined RJD by deserting AIMIM in June 2022.
 He blamed Bihar State AIMIM president Akhtarul Iman for leaving the AIMIM.
-Mr. Asfi also claimed in an interview with Seemanchal based news website Main Media that he had worked very hard in Kochdhaman after 2019 Lok Sabha defeat of Akhtarul Iman and used crores of rupees from his pocket for local work.
+Mr. Asfi also claimed in an interview with Seemanchal based news website Main Media that he had worked very hard in Kochadhaman after 2019 Lok Sabha defeat of Akhtarul Iman and used crores of rupees from his pocket for local work.